jingyufanclub/bloggo/README.md

-# Use value and exchange value are boring and sad concepts :).
+## Use value and exchange value are boring and sad concepts :).

-Baby's own technical blog; create an issue to comment.
+Baby's own technical blog.
+Create an issue to comment.